-We are currently conducting a Phase 1/2A clinical trial to evaluate KO-539 in relapsed or refractory AML.
+We are currently conducting the Phase 1b portion of our Phase 1/2 clinical trial to evaluate KO-539 in relapsed or refractory AML.
 Any observed, drug-related side effects could affect the ability of patients to tolerate potentially therapeutically effective doses of the drug, which in turn could affect patient recruitment or the ability of enrolled patients to complete the clinical trial or result in potential product liability claims.
 Additionally, if results of our ongoing or planned clinical trials for tipifarnib or KO-539 reveal an unacceptable frequency and severity of serious adverse events or side effects, our trials could be suspended or terminated and the FDA or comparable foreign regulatory agencies could require us to cease further development of, or deny approval of, our product candidates for any or all targeted indications.
 Many compounds developed in the biopharmaceutical industry that initially showed promise in early-stage testing for treating cancer have later been found to cause side effects that prevented further development of those compounds.
 Any of these occurrences may significantly harm our business, financial condition and prospects.